ThePhD/ThePhD.github.io/_posts/2025-12-10-The Cost of a Closure.markdown

 Notice that there's no `&x` in the lambda initializer's capture list.
 It's copying an (uninitialized) variable by-value into the lambda.
 This is what Apple Blocks set into a variable that does not have a `__block` specifier, like in our bad code case with `b`.

 All variations of this on all implementations which allow for self-referencing allow this and compile some form of this.
 You would imagine some implementations would warn about this, but this is leftover nonsense from allowing a variable to refer to itself in its initialization.
-The obvious reason this happens in C and C++ is because you can create self-referential structures, but unfortunately neither languages provided a safe way to do this generally.
-C++23's Deducing This does not work inside of regular functions and non-objects, so good luck applying to other places and other extensions.
+The obvious reason this happens in C and C++ is because you can create self-referential structures, but unfortunately neither language provided a safe way to do this generally.
+C++23's Deducing This does not work inside of regular functions and non-objects, so good luck applying it to other places and other extensions.
 The only extension which does not suffer this problem is GNU Nested Functions, because it creates a function declaration / definition rather than a variable with an initializer.
 Thus, this code from the benchmarks works:

 ```cpp
 inline static int gnu_nested_functions_a(int k, int xl(void), int x2(void), int x3(void), int x4(void), int x5(void)) {